+1) Disbursements

-1) Disbursements from bond proceeds / loan funds will be paid out to a project based on construction draw process or a cost reimbursement process.
+Disbursements from bond proceeds / loan funds will be based on construction draw process or a cost reimbursement process.
 The use of a construction draw or cost reimbursement process must be approved by the County.

 2) Project Surety

 Bond funded projects will require a Payment and Performance Bond or Letter of Credit.